GAR-Project/project/README.md

 ## Installation methods :wrench:

 We have created a **Vagrantfile** through which we provide each machine with the necessary scripts to install and configure the scenario.
-By working in a virtualized environment we make sure we all have the exact same configuration so that tracing and fixing errors becomes much easier.
+By working in a virtualized environment we make sure we all have the exact same configuration so that tracing and fixing erros becomes much easier.
 If you do not want to use Vagrant as a provider you can follow the native installation method we present below.

 ### Vagrant
 First of all, clone the repository from GitHub :octocat: and navigate into the new directory with: